emersongaudencio/emersongaudencio/README.md

 - AWS RDS MySQL/MariaDB/PostgreSQL/Oracle
 - GCP CloudSQL MySQL/PostgreSQL
 - Azure MySQL/MariaDB/PostgreSQL
-- AWS DMS (Oracle to RedShift, MySQL to Redshift, Oracle to MariaDB, Oracle to MySQL, PosgreSQL to MariaDB, MySQL to PostgreSQL)
+- AWS DMS (Oracle to RedShift, MySQL to Redshift, PostgreSQL to Redshift, Oracle to MariaDB, Oracle to MySQL, PosgreSQL to MariaDB, MySQL to PostgreSQL)
 - Database Migration (Oracle to MariaDB, Oracle to MySQL, Oracle to PostgreSQL, PostgreSQL to MySQL, PostgreSQL to MariaDB, MySQL to PostgreSQL, MySQL to MariaDB)
 - Database Replication (MySQL to MySQL, MySQL to MariaDB, MariaDB to MySQL, PostgreSQL to MySQL, MySQL to PostgreSQL, Oracle to MySQL)
 - ClickHouse